diovisgood/diovisgood.github.io/_posts/2021-05-18-how-to-improve-martingale-trading-bots.md

 5. Your SHORT bots close their positions with profit.
    Now they have to randomly choose the direction for the next position.
-   About 50 of your remaining bots choose long, the other half chooses short again.
+   About 25 of your remaining bots choose long, the other 25 chooses short again.
    It means that now 75 of your bots are in long, and 25 are in short.

 6. If news were really important the market continues to move downwards.